CaptKirk978/link-tree/README.md

 # link-tree
-A personal website with my relavent links inspired by https://linktr.ee/
+A personal website with my relevent links inspired by https://linktr.ee/